-Provision 7.1 (Linking rewards to corporate and individual performance)

-Provision 7.3 (Appropriateness of remuneration)
+Provision 7.1 (Linking rewards to corporate and individual performance) Provision 7.3 (Appropriateness of remuneration)

 The Group sets remuneration packages to ensure that it is competitive and sufficient to attract, retain and motivate the Directors and KMPs to run the Group successfully.
 In setting remuneration packages for the Directors and KMPs of the Group, the pay and employment conditions within the industry and in comparable companies are taken into account.
-The overall Group performance and performance of the individual Director or KMP are factors considered in determining the annual bonus for the employees.
+The overall Group performance and performance of the individual Director or KMP are also factors considered in determining the remuneration for the employees.

-The remuneration for the executive Directors and KMPs comprises a basic salary component and a variable component (incentive bonus) that is based on the Group's profit before taxation after minority interests and excluding any non-recurring items for each financial year.
-The RC believes that this measure of determining the variable bonus, which is moderate and sustainable, is aligned with the interests of the shareholders.
-It is also a performance measure used by other companies in similar industry, which allows for comparability.
-The RC is of the view that it is not necessary, in the Group's current circumstances, to include contractual provision to allow the Company to reclaim incentive components of their remuneration paid in prior years in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss.
-It is noted that the executive Directors owe a fiduciary duty to the Company and the Company should be able to avail itself of legal remedies in the event of breach of such duty.
+The remuneration for the executive Directors and KMPs comprises a basic salary component and a variable component (incentive bonus) that is payable at the discretion of the Board taking into account the executive Director and KMP's performance and the Group's performance.
+The RC is of the view that this arrangement for the determination of the variable bonus is appropriate for the Group in the current environment, and that it is aligned with the interests of the shareholders.
+The RC is of the view that it is not necessary, in the Group's current circumstances, to include contractual provisions to allow the Company to reclaim incentive components of their remuneration paid in prior years in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss.
+It is noted that the executive Directors owe a fiduciary duty to the Company, and the Company should be able to avail itself of legal remedies in the event of breach of such duty.

-For the financial year under review, no incentive bonus was paid to the executive Directors and KMPs as the Group performance objective was not met.
+For the financial year under review, no incentive bonus was paid to the executive Directors and KMPs.